dedis/paxos-and-raft/README.md

 - The new implementation supports correct view change implementation
 - The new implementation supports client side batching
-- The new implementation support REDIS
+- The new implementation supports REDIS